anish-bhattacharya/ViT-for-quadrotor-obstacle-avoidance/README.md

 # Vision Transformers (ViTs) for End-to-End Vision-Based Quadrotor Obstacle Avoidance

-*Under construction; instructions for training your own models, as well as running baselines, coming soon!*

 **Updates:**
 *July 22, 2024 -- Full install, simulation testing, and real-world testing instructions/code available!
 Includes updates to setup files, launch_evaluation.bash, and to datashare files.*
+*July 25, 2024 -- Training instructions available, including details on using our provided dataset or gathering your own in simulation.*

 [Project page](https://www.anishbhattacharya.com/research/vit-depthfly)  &nbsp; [(Paper)](https://arxiv.org/abs/2405.10391)

 This is the official repository for the paper "Vision Transformers for End-to-End Vision-Based Quadrotor Obstacle Avoidance" by Bhattacharya, et al. (2024) from GRASP, Penn.

 We demonstrate that vision transformers (ViTs) can be used for end-to-end perception-based obstacle avoidance for quadrotors equipped with a depth camera.
-We train policies that predict linear velocity commands to avoid static obstacles via behavior cloning from a privileged expert in a simple simulation environment, and show that ViT models combined with recurrence layers (LSTMs) outperform baseline methods based on other popular architectures.
-Deployed on a real quadrotor, we can achieve zero-shot dodging behavior at speeds reaching 7 m/s and on multi-obstacle environments.
+We train policies that predict linear velocity commands to avoid static obstacles via behavior cloning from a privileged expert in a simple simulation environment, and show that ViT models combined with recurrence layers (LSTMs) outperform baseline methods based on other popular learning architectures.
+Deployed on a real quadrotor, our method achieves zero-shot dodging behavior at speeds reaching 7 m/s and on multi-obstacle environments.

 <!-- GIFs -->